hdub-tech/bitwarden-directory-connector-containers/README.md

 ## Background

-I personally did not like dealing with a bunch of `data.json` files or having secrets stored in them.
+I personally did not like dealing with the Bitwarden app, and a bunch of `data.json` files or having secrets stored in them.
 So I came up with a way to use simple `key=value` configuration files (which mimic the Bitwarden Directory Connector app screens), and generate individual container images containing helper scripts to manage login/logout/test/sync.

 ## Scripts